Thieving Crows & Upstart Magpies

 This is Big Theatre, on the Mammoth Blank Stage

 Dance Bright Gods sprawls out of doors with thirty-seven scenes: a quick-cut, blank-stage, no-blackout love-comedy.
-Beatta's intricate conception requires a large cast; the play uses eleven actors to play twenty-three characters, each with its own character arc, so—
+Beatta's intricate conception requires a large cast; the play uses eleven actors to play two dozen characters, each with its own character arc, so—

 A Multitude of grand, witty, block-headed, and silly people seek—and sometimes find—what they look for: